mellinoe/veldrid-docs/articles/api-concepts.md

 ### Framebuffer

 A [Framebuffer](xref:Veldrid.Framebuffer) controls the set of textures that are drawn into when rendering commands are executed.
 The application's swapchain Framebuffer is also accessible via the [GraphicsDevice.SwapchainFramebuffer](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_SwapchainFramebuffer) property.
 The swapchain Framebuffer is used to present an image to the application window or view.
+See the [Framebuffers overview](xref:framebuffers) for more information.